tikv/website/content/blog/monthly-june-2020.md

 ## Reading materials

-In [TiKV Performance Tuning with Massive Regions](https://tikv.org/blog/tune-with-massive-regions-in-tikv/), [@Connor1996](https://github.com/Connor1996) introduces the workflow of Raftstore, explains why a massive amount of Regions affect the performance and offers 5 methods for tuning TiKV’s performance.
+In [TiKV Performance Tuning with Massive Regions](https://tikv.org/blog/tune-with-massive-regions-in-tikv/), [@Connor1996](https://github.com/Connor1996) introduces the workflow of Raftstore, explains why a large nummber of regions affects TiKV's performance, and offers five methods for tuning TiKV’s performance.

 [@lucperkins](https://github.com/lucperkins) wrote [Rust at CNCF](https://www.cncf.io/blog/2020/06/22/rust-at-cncf/) to shed light on how TiKV and Linkerd are contributing to the Rust ecosystem.